taxonomiasuelos/app/README.md

-# app
+# App for teaching Soil Taxonomy
-app taxonomía de suelos
+This is a repository for an app in development